md-cs-student-unipi/Advanced-Programming/04-Polymorphism.md

 Containers may support different operators depending on their structure.

 - Forward iterators: dereference (operator\*) and pre/post increment operators (++operator/operator++).
-- Input and output iterators: forward iterators with possible issues in deferencing the the iterator due to I/O operations.
+- Input and output iterators: forward iterators with possible issues in dereferencing the the iterator due to I/O operations.
 - Bidirectional iterators: forward iterators with pre/post decrement operators (--operator/operator--).
 - Random access iterator: bidirectional iterators with integer sum and difference (operator+n/operator-n)